Additional Resource

 Today’s version of this question goes something like, “As the makers of AI, how will we keep AI from unmaking us?”
 At the heart of it is a reckoning with how humans create, exercise, and structure power, in hopes of meeting our current technological moment in a way that realizes, not undermines, our values.

 Some responses come in the form of aspirations toward “responsible AI” or “ethical AI.”
 The problem with terms like these is that they locate agency in the wrong place, positioning AI as the subject – a subject that could and perhaps should be nudged in some way, but an agentic subject nonetheless.
-This framing reveals a persistent failure to recognize that while machines can have power, agency — the choice of how to create and direct that power — is the domain of humans.
+This framing reveals a persistent failure to recognize that while machines can be powerful, agency — the choice of how to create and direct that power — is the domain of humans.

 Makers, users, and regulators of AI systems are not unaware of this blind spot.
 Computer scientist and tech ethicist Jaron Lanier encourages us not to engage AI as an “alien intelligence,”1 a god to be worshipped or mollified, or even a child to be developed.2 Instead, he reminds us that AI is a tool that humans are entirely capable of, and indeed responsible for, shaping and using.
 As early as 2016, Microsoft CEO Satya Nadella argued against debating whether AI was itself good or evil, writing, “The debate should be about the values instilled in the people and institutions creating this technology.”3